-Core Profession Specific 1.2.1 Develop, implement and regularly review nationally consistent procedures to receive and deal with notifications against persons who are or were registered health practitioners and students Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
-1.2.2 Manage the end to end notification process 1.2.3 Establish and maintain relationships with co-regulatory authorities.
+Core Profession specific 1.2.1 Develop, implement and regularly review nationally consistent procedures to receive and deal with notifications against persons who are or were registered health practitioners and students Profession-specific services, as listed in the National Board's regulatory plan and annual budget.
+1.2.2 Manage the end to end notification process plan and annual budget.
+1.2.3 Establish and maintain relationships with co-regulatory authorities.